Global Linear Convergence of Evolution Strategies on More Than Smooth Strongly Convex Functions: Main Result: Expected First Hitting Time Bound

 \subsection{Tightness in the Sphere Function Case}

 Now we consider a specific convex quadratic function, namely the sphere function $f(x) = \frac12 \norm{x}^2$ where the spatial suboptimality function equals $\ssf(x) = V_d \norm{x}$.
-We have formulated in \Cref{theo:main-result} that the expected hitting time of a ball of radius $\epsilon$ for the \CMAES{} equals $\Theta(\log\|m_0 - x^*\|/\epsilon)$.
-Yet this statement does not give information on how the constants hidden in the $\Theta$-notation scale with the dimension.
-In particular the convergence rate of the algorithm is upper-bounded by $\exp(-B)$ where $B$ is given in \Cref{eq:B}, see Theorem~\ref{theo:FHT-UB}.

-In this section, we estimate precisely the scaling of $B$ with respect to the dimension and compare it with the general lower bound of the expected first hitting time given in Theorem~\ref{thm:eslower}.
+In \Cref{theo:main-result} we have formulated that the expected hitting time of a ball of radius $\epsilon$ for the \CMAES{} equals $\Theta(\log\|m_0 - x^*\|/\epsilon)$.
+Yet, this statement does not give information on how the constants hidden in the $\Theta$-notation scale with the dimension.
+In particular the convergence rate of the algorithm is upper-bounded by $\exp(-B)$ where $B$ is given in \eqref{eq:B}, see Theorem~\ref{theo:FHT-UB}.
+In this section, we estimate precisely the scaling of $B$ in \Cref{pro:drift-UB-trunc} with respect to the dimension and compare it with the general lower bound of the expected first hitting time given in Theorem~\ref{thm:eslower}.
 We then conclude that the bound is tight with respect to the scaling with $d$ in the case of the sphere function.